SG acting minister apologises for calling HK football players and fans ‘idiots’

 Voedisch added that context matters and standards vary by market.
 “In Singapore, we take a more measured approach and expect different behaviour from our representatives.
 Being spontaneous is fine, but you have to be smart about it.
 If you’re in the public eye, or politics. you’re always in the limelight and must manage your reactions.”

-Jose Raymond, managing director of SW Strategies and founder of TMSGoal, echoed that perspective.
-He described the remarks as a “Freudian slip, a momentary lapse of judgment in the heat of football pleasure, given the gravity of the result in Singapore footballing terms.”
+Echoing his thoughts was Jose Raymond, managing director of SW Strategies and founder of TMSGoal, who described the remarks as a “Freudian slip, a momentary lapse of judgment in the heat of football pleasure, given the gravity of the result in Singapore footballing terms.”
 Raymond noted that such off-the-cuff comments from a political officeholder can sometimes lead to diplomatic tensions.

 He added that the incident raised questions about whether Neo had prepared his talking points for the livestream or spoke spontaneously.
 “If the latter, then the causation is explained.
 The practical advice is that he should never attempt such dressing-room pep talks without preparation, especially if it is not something he does often.”